GloryKO/HealthCentaTask/README.md

 ## *Notes*

 - The script includes *error handling* for file reading and data processing.
-- Print statements are used to display some data in the terminal (this may not be ideal for a production environment).
+- I've added logs and removed prints statements as much as possible
 - A *mock server* has been set up to simulate how this data might be submitted to an endpoint.
+- the data is sent to the mock server and data is displayed in the server terminal